 We know that driving with 0.08 BAC alcohol or with two or more passenger is riskier.
 And we know that the risk is comparable to driving while pregnant or while talking on your hands-free cell phone.

 All of those create elevated risks.
-But the fear, that driving after using marijuana is the same as driving after drinking alcohol, is not based on evidence.
+But the fear, that driving after marijuana is the same as driving after alcohol, is just not based on evidence.
+Because the evidence shows the risk of DUI-marijuana is extremely low.

 Thomas C. Gallagher is a Minneapolis criminal defense attorney.
 Gallagher defends clients from charges of DUI-marijuana.